ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

     }

 * itr_variable_list : list of iteration variables to be used in runtime.
 Given as list of string.
 Beginning of the list indicates outermost loop.
-* itr_range_list : list of iteration variables used for each loop level. beginning  of the list indicates outermost loop.
+* itr_range_list : list of iteration variables used for each loop level.
 Given as list of list with 3 values indicating [begin index, end index, step size].
+Beginning  of the list indicates outermost loop.
 * update_value : name of the value to be updated.
 * initial_value : value to initialize update_value in the first loop.